Adversis/NodeLoader/README.md

 # NodeLoader

-A Node.js native addon that allows you to launch macOS applications programmatically.
-The module provides a simple API to launch applications either by their bundle identifier or by path.
+A Node.js native addon that allows you to launch macOS applications or shell commands programmatically.

 ## Features